-Viki Topalidou, counsel at Qatari group Lysys, says the firm acted in an arbitration concerning an IT infrastructure project the group had with a US multinational.
-While Brussels is “not necessarily the first place you would think of to find international arbitration practitioners,” she says her group has found a “gem” and the firm has “nothing to envy” about practices in more established arbitral hubs.
+Viki Topalidou, counsel at Qatari group Lysys, says that while Brussels is “not necessarily the first place you would think of to find international arbitration practitioners,” Liedekerke is a “gem” and the firm has “nothing to envy” about practices in more established arbitral hubs.

-Nuyts is “absolutely outstanding with strategy” and both he and associate Bruno Hardy “go the extra-mile for their client.”
-Although the arbitral hearing was “David against Goliath,” with the opposing party’s counsel team three times the size, Nuyts and Hardy ensured that “the other side would be the paying party.”
+She says Nuyts is “absolutely outstanding with strategy” and that he and associate Bruno Hardy “go the extra-mile for their client.”

 Liedekerke is one of the largest independent law firms in Belgium.
-The firm has offices in Brussels and London, opened an office in the Democratic Republic of Congo in 2015 and is set to open an office in Kigali, Rwanda.
+The firm has offices in Brussels and London, as well as in Kinshasa, DRC and in Kigali, Rwanda.